stripe-samples/checkout-one-time-payments/README.md

 ## Features

-- 🌍Localization in different languages
+- 🌍 Localization in different languages
-- 🍎⌚️Built-in support for Apple Pay and Google Pay
+- 🍎⌚️ Built-in support for Apple Pay and Google Pay
-- 🔒Built-in dynamic 3D Secure (ready for SCA)
+- 🔒 Built-in dynamic 3D Secure (ready for SCA)
-- 🧾💵Support for various payment methods.
+- 🧾💵 Support for various payment methods.
 See the [docs](https://stripe.com/docs/payments/checkout/payment-methods) for details.
-- 🍨HTML + Vanilla JavaScript as well as ⚛️ React clients
+- 🍨 HTML + Vanilla JavaScript as well as ⚛️ React clients

 For more features see the [Checkout documentation](https://stripe.com/docs/payments/checkout).

 <!-- prettier-ignore -->
-|     | main
+|     | ✅
 :--- | :---:
 🔨 **Prebuilt checkout page.** Create a payment page that is customizable with your business' name and logo. |  ✅ |
 🔢 **Dynamic checkout amounts.** Dynamically define product amounts rather than relying on predefined Prices.   | ✅ |
 ⌛ **Capture payments later.** Optionally split the capture and authorization steps to place a hold on the card and charge later. | ✅ |

-### flowchart
+### Flowchart

 <img src="https://storage.googleapis.com/stripe-samples-flow-charts/checkout-one-time-client-server.png" alt="A flowchart of the Checkout flow" align="center">

 ## How to run locally

-This sample includes 8 server implementations in Java, JavaScript (Node), PHP, PHP-Slim, Python, Ruby, .NET, and go.
+This sample includes 8 server implementations in Java, JavaScript (Node), PHP, PHP-Slim, Python, Ruby, .NET, and Go.
 All servers implement the same routes for the client to communicate with.
 There is a HTML + Vanilla JavaScript as well as a React client implemention available.

 Follow the steps below to run locally.